archanpatkar/formal/README.md

 </div>

-This repo contains my implementation of calculi corresponding to the **Lambda Cube**
+This repository contains my implementation of calculi corresponding to the [**Lambda Cube**](https://en.wikipedia.org/wiki/Lambda_cube).
+The older JavaScript implementations, while full-featured, focused more on eval/apply operational semantics.
+The present revival is based on the more traditional syntactic rewriting approach.
+The overall aim of this project is to deeply explore the foundational aspects of computation, functional programming, and formal verification.

 > Underconstruction

 * (**λ**) Untyped Lambda Calculus - [Python]() [JS](https://github.com/archanpatkar/ulc)